cartesi/docs/cartesi-rollups/quickstart.md

 ## Run the application

-Running your application starts a local Anvil chain/node that runs on port 8545.
+Running your application starts a local Anvil node on port `8545`.

 To run your application: